Self Pack Shipping Container Logistics Questions & Answers

 Garden Tools and Machinery

-If you have any of the goods above in your container, WA Quarantine will most likely arrange and conduct an inspection of your container and charges will apply.
+If you have any of the goods above in your container, WA and TAS Quarantine will most likely arrange and conduct an inspection of your container and charges will apply.

 *Please refer to this WA Quarantine link for other Frequently Asked Questions about moving goods into WA

-Shipping containers provide excellent security for your household items.
+Shipping containers provide excellent security for your goods.
 They are robust and can be secured with up to 4 four locking devices.
 A good sturdy padlock is the most common way to secure the doors and we would recommend that you use at least one for peace of mind.
 When packing the container make sure that you secure down your goods with strong ropes at regular intervals.
-There are either furniture rails around the inside of your container, or tie down points on the roof and floor to attach the rope to securely.
+There are tie down points on the roof and floor to attach the rope to securely (unless specified).
 Make sure that you use thick boxes, padding and blankets to wrap your goods, as there will be some movement in transit and this will minimise rubbing to your goods.

-Delivery methods usually depend on access to your property.
+Delivery methods usually depend on access to your address.
 The two most common shipping container transportation methods are tilt tray trucks for 20ft containers and side loading trucks for 40ft containers.
-Below is a photo of a 20ft container being delivered via Tilt Tray Truck- our most common container and truck used for residential moves.
+Below is a photo of a 20ft container being delivered via Tilt Tray Truck- our most common container and truck used for 20ft containers.

 We then transit your container to our nearest rail point, where your container travels via rail Interstate to your closest rail point at your new destination.